ycarowwww/javascript-simple-projects/SimpleCalculator/README.md

 # A Simple Calculator

-A Simple Single Operation Calculator, like the Windows calculator, using modern ES6 classes and a bit of Event Delegation.
-It also contains a Theme Switcher.
+A simple single-operation calculator, inspired by the Windows calculator, built using modern ES6 classes and event delegation.
+It includes a theme switcher that saves the user's preferred theme in local storage and automatically checks their system preference.